tobby-t/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that creates a directory named my-first-directory in the /tmp/ directory.
 A script that moves the file betty from /tmp/ to /tmp/my-first-directory.
 A script that deletes the file betty.
+A script that deletes the directory my_first_directory that is in the /tmp directory.